top of page

 What was your favorite activity to do together?

-What was your pet’s favorite food?
+What were some of your pet’s favorite foods?

 Where was your pet's favorite place to sleep?